Witiko/doctoral-thesis/defense.md

-In my work, I have used the example of the MIaS search engine to show how *container virtualization with Docker* and *continuous integration* can be used to create math-aware search engines that are not only more reproducible, but also easier to develop, maintain, and deploy. [@luptak2021webmias]
+In my work, I have used the example of the MIaS search engine to show how *container virtualization with Docker* and *continuous integration* can be used to create math-aware search engines that are not only more reproducible, but also easier to develop, maintain, and faster to deploy. [@luptak2021webmias]

 * * *